AlexiosFan/fpv_tut_2023/README.md

 # fpv_tut_2023
-Repository for functional programming and verification course 2023
+Repository for functional programming and verification course 2023.
+The weekly used notes will be uploaded.